Tinkerforge/doc/en/source/Hardware/Bricklets/RGB_LED_V2.rst

 off to full brightness (value 0 to 255) will appear to be a smooth color gradient to the human eye.

+The RGB LED Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------